shivamminus/couplesbudgetpro/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, please create an issue on the GitHub repository or contact the development team.

 ## Acknowledgments

-- Bootstrap for the responsive UI framework
-- Plotly.js for interactive charts and graphs
-- Font Awesome for icons
 - Flask community for the excellent web framework
+- Bootstrap team for the responsive CSS framework
+- Chart.js for beautiful data visualizations
-- scikit-learn for machine learning capabilities
+- PythonAnywhere for reliable hosting platform

+## Version History

+- **v1.0.0** - Initial release with core expense tracking features
+- **v1.1.0** - Added category management and basic analytics
+- **v1.2.0** - Enhanced security features and admin panel
+- **v2.0.0** - Production-ready with comprehensive testing and deployment guides

+## Contact

+For questions or support, please open an issue on GitHub or contact the maintainer.

 ---

-**CouplesBudget Pro** - Empowering couples to achieve their financial dreams together! 💑💰
+**Happy Budget Tracking!** 💰📊